cybergarage/foreman-doc/dsl.md

 SELECT (targets)?
 FROM METRICS (WHERE conditions)?

 targets    = ('*' | '(' target (',' target)* ')')
-target     = 'id' | 'value' | 'ts'
+target     = 'name' | 'value' | 'ts'
 conditions = condition (AND condition)* condition  = operand operator operand operand    = TOKEN operator   = '<' | '>' | '<=' | '>=' | '==' | '!='
 ```

-`SELECT` returns only matched metric names when the target is only specified 'id', otherwise it returns matched metric data which are included with the specified targets such as 'id', 'ts', 'value'.
+`SELECT` returns only matched metric names when the target is only specified 'name', otherwise it returns matched metric data which are included with the specified targets such as 'name', 'ts', 'value'.

 #### Return values